 We sometimes have to mark up PDFs for our clients, and this is a quite different process to working in Word.
 Ideally, you wouldn't want to do a full copy-edit on a PDF, but it's not unknown.
 Here are a few tips for working with PDFs.

-In Editing tools in the wild – part i I described the first few tasks in my initial editing process: document clean-up routines getting rid of all the unwanted spaces/carriage returns/tabs, applying heading levels to give my documents some structures, and carrying out an initial spell check.
+In Using Word editing tools in the wild – part i I described the first few tasks in my initial editing process: document clean-up routines getting rid of all the unwanted spaces/carriage returns/tabs, applying heading levels to give my documents some structures, and carrying out an initial spell check.

 |